WU-Cordova/cs276-mini-project-1-2d-game-Lcordero21/README.md

 **Game Impact**: It's a nice little touch to the game experience, similarly to the other sound effects.

 **Technical Details**: In order to do this, I saved the audio to my audios folder.
-I then attatched the booster audio to the actual BoosterFlame (and turned down the audio a bit)
+I then attatched the booster audio to the actual BoosterFlame (and turned down the audio a bit), so it will activate when the booster is activated.

 **Known Issues**: N/A